ilastik/ilastik.github.io/documentation/basics/performance_tips.md

 ### CPU

 Computations in ilastik are done in parallel whenever possible.
-Having a CPU with multiple cores will result in faster performance.k
+Having a CPU with multiple cores will result in faster performance.

 ### Memory/RAM